-Upon receipt of the sum of , which cluding the current payment for work done and materials supplied for Project No, in , Maine, under the undersigned's Contract with the Maine Turnpike Author The undersigned, on oath, states s that the Final Payment of is the final payment for all work, labor, mate erials, services and miscellaneous (all of which are hereinafter / 11 d to the said Project through and that no additional sum is claimed by the undersi gned respecting said Project. undersigned in connection with said Pro es that all persons and firms who supplied Work Items to the ject have been fully paid by the undersigned for such Work Items ed immediately upon receipt of this payment.
-1 7 In consideration of the payment h nerewith made, the undersigned does fully and finally release and hold harmless the Maine Turnpike Author ority, and its Surety, if any, from any and all claims, liens or right to claim or lien, arising out of this Project ct under any applicable bond, law, or statute. vit is submitted to assure the Owner and others that all liens and claims relating to the Work Items furnish hed by the undersigned are paid.
-(Contractor) By: Title: State of MAINE County of • I, , hereby certify on behalf of (Company Officer) (Company Name) , being first duly sworn and stated that the foregoing (Title) ect upon his own knowledge and that the foregoing is his free act and deed in said capacity and the free act and deed of the above-named.
+Upon receipt of the sum of , which luding the current payment for work done and materials supplied , Maine, under the undersigned's Contract with the Maine Turnpike Author The undersigned, on oath, states that the Final Payment of is the erials, services and miscellaneous (all of which are hereinafter to the said Project through and that no additional sum is claimed by the undersign gned respecting said Project.
+The undersigned, on oath, states s that all persons and firms who supplied Work Items to the undersigned in connection with said Proj ect have been fully paid by the undersigned for such Work Items or that such payment will be fully affected ed immediately upon receipt of this payment. · · erewith made, the undersigned does fully and finally release and ority, and its Surety, if any, from any and all claims, liens or right to claim or lien, arising out of this Projec et under any applicable bond, law, or statute. it is submitted to assure the Owner and others that all liens and claims relating to the Work Items furnish ied by the undersigned are paid.
+(6 ) (Contractor)

+By:

+Title:

+State of MAINE

+County of

+I, , hereby certify on behalf of

+(Company Officer) (Company Name)

+, being first duly sworn and stated that the foregoing

+(Title)

+representations are true and corre ct upon his own knowledge and that the foregoing is his free act

+and deed in said capacity and the free act and deed of the above-named.

-(Title) (Company Name)
+(Title) e) (Company Name)

-The above-named, , personally appeared before me this day of and swears that this is his free act and deed.
+The above-named, , personally appeared before me this day or and swears that this is his free act and deed.

 (SEAL)

 Notary Public

 My Commission Expires: